Venous Insufficiency: Symptoms, Causes, & Treatments

 Leg Pain and Elevation

-Are you one of those people who have a lot of pillows on your bed so you can prop up your legs?
-You might believe this is just for comfort, but it could stem from a bigger problem.
+Are you one of those people who have a lot of pillows on your bed to prop up your legs?
+You might think this is just for comfort, but it could stem from a bigger problem.
 People who suffer from vein disease often find it helpful to prop their legs up at night.
 Leg pain from vein disease tends to subside when the legs become elevated.
+If you find yourself sighing with relief when you put your legs up at night, this may indicate symptoms of vein disease in legs.

 Find Treatment Near You